jeffreytse/jekyll-jeffreytse-blog/_posts/2021-04-09-the-alternative-expressions-in-english.md

   - This really bums me out
   - I'm bummed out

-- Do you understand
+- Do you understand?
-  - Are you with me
+  - Are you with me?
+  - Are we clear?
+  - Do I make myself clear?
+  - Do you get it?
+  - Do you know what I mean?

 - I don't understand what you are saying
   - You lost me